Skip to Content

 Instructions

-• Move onions to the sides of the saucepan and add mushrooms, allow to cook 5 minutes uncovered.
+• After 5-7 minutes, move the onions to the sides of the pot and add the mushrooms, allow to cook 5 minutes.

 • Stir the onions and mushrooms together.
-Add fresh thyme and allow to continue to cook, at least 10 minutes.
+Add fresh thyme leaves and continue to cook, at least 10 minutes.

-• Add the bay leaf, the salt and the liquid aminos to the mushrooms.
+• Add the bay leaf, salt, coconut aminos and garlic powder (optional) to the mushrooms.

 • Allow to cook for at least 15 minutes, stirring occasionally.
 Taste and add freshly ground black pepper to taste.